When bringing your new addition home we recommend puppy proofing your houses, toxic plants, cords/wired, dangerous blinds, rodent poison, etc

-I recommend waiting until Atleast two rounds of vaccinations before you introduce your puppy to other pets!
+I recommend waiting until Atleast three rounds of vaccinations before you introduce your puppy to other pets!
 I do not recommend going to parks or public areas with your puppy until FULLY vaccinated!
 Make sure to give everyone lot of love and praise when introducing each other so no jealousy occurs!
 FACT: french bulldogs can’t swim!
 Watch them around water and I advise you get a life jacket!

 Train your French Bulldog puppy